nizamphoenix/detr/README.md

 The main motive behind DETR is effectively removing the need for many hand-designed components like a non-maximum suppression procedure or anchor generation that explicitly encode prior knowledge about the task and makes the process complex and computationally expensive

-DETR uses a special loss called Bipartite Matching loss where it assigns one ground truth bbox to a predicted box using a matcher , thus when fine tuning the hungarian matcher(provided by sourcecode) and also the fucntion SetCriterion which gives Bipartite matching loss for backpropogation are used.
+DETR uses a special loss called Bipartite Matching loss where it assigns one ground truth bbox to a predicted box using a matcher , thus when fine tuning the hungarian matcher(provided by sourcecode) and also the fucntion SetCriterion which gives Bipartite matching loss for backpropogation are used.DETR calcuates three individual losses :
+- Classification Loss for labels(its weight can be set by loss_ce)
+- Bbox Loss (its weight can be set by loss_bbox)
+- Loss for Background class

 For this exercise, I used a ResNet backbone along with 5-fold stratified CV strategy to obtain results.
 WBF is used to ensemble the 5 models trained on 5 folds of data.